-Training Decision-making Required (a) Planning Determination of planning applications and any other related consent applications Annually - All Members of the Planning Applications Committee All Members of the Council when determining large scale planning applications in accordance with Article 4.2 (n) (b) Licensing Determination of applications for licenses under the Licensing Act 2003 and Gambling Act 2005.
-All Members of the Licensing Committee in order to be eligible to be appointed to the Licensing Sub Committees. (c) Standards The hearing and determination of complaints of member misconduct.
-All members of the Audit and Standards Committee (d) Equality All decisions All Members (e) Human Resources All decisions made by the Employment Committee and its sub committees.
-Annually - All members of the Employment Committee
+Trai ning Decision-making Required (a) Planning Determination of planning applications and any other related consent applications Annually - All Members of the Planning Applications Committee All Members of the Council when determining large scale planning applications in accordance with Article 4.2 (n) (b) Licensing Determination of applications for licenses under the Licensing Act 2003 and Gambling Act 2005.
+Biennially - All Members of the Licensing Committee in order to be eligible to be appointed to the Licensing Sub Committees participating in a Sub Committee (c) Standards The hearing and determination of complaints of member misconduct.
+Biennially - All members of the Audit and Standards Committee participating in a Standards Sub Committee (d) Human Resources All decisions made by the Employment Committee's Hearing or Appeals sub committees.
+Biennially - All members participating in a Hearing Sub Committee or Appeals Sub Committee